tarwn/lessthandot-hugo/blogs/content/posts/2016-12-26-transactional-replication-in-availability-groups-to-azure-sql-database-part-1-planning.md

 ### Getting Started

 Determine what you need to accomplish and if there is a simpler way to do it.
 This is a complicated solution with a lot of moving parts.
 Many things can go wrong or break.
 In this situation, we needed to have on-premises data in Azure to be consumed by other Azure services and for analytics.
 It also had to stay on-premises for transactional applications.
-The other option for moving the data on a regular basis was <a href="https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-sql-data-sync" target="_blank">Azure SQL Data Sync</a>, which has been in preview for five (long) years &#8211; I didn&#8217;t want to use a preview technology, especially one that&#8217;s been in preview mode for so long.
+The other option for moving the data on a regular basis was <a href="https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-sql-data-sync" target="_blank">Azure SQL Data Sync</a>, which has been in preview for five (long) years &#8211; I didn't want to use a preview technology, especially one that's been in preview mode for so long.

 You should have some familiarity with each of these features before combining them.
-Write up an architecture document ahead of time that will include all the relevant information you need as you&#8217;re setting this up &#8211; replica names, publication properties, distributor properties, subscriber information, SQL DB information.
+Write up an architecture document ahead of time that will include all the relevant information you need as you're setting this up &#8211; replica names, publication properties, distributor properties, subscriber information, SQL DB information.
 Download my <a href="/?p=4899" target="_blank">Replication Setup Checklist</a> to be prepared.

 Read through this series, and these other blog posts, to be prepared.
-I&#8217;ve referenced these blogs many time:
+I've referenced these blogs many time:

   * <a href="https://msdn.microsoft.com/en-us/library/hh710046.aspx" target="_blank">Configure Replication for Always On Availability Groups</a> (MSDN)
   * <a href="https://blogs.msdn.microsoft.com/alwaysonpro/2014/01/30/setting-up-replication-on-a-database-that-is-part-of-an-alwayson-availability-group/" target="_blank">Setting up Replication on a database that is part of an AlwaysOn Availability Group</a> (AlwaysOn Support Team)